AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 I used PyTorch and Lightning to build and benchmark two multi-horizon forecasting models: An LSTM-based model, and a Transformer-based model.
 The goal was to familiarize and experiment with these architectures, and better understand some variants developed for time series forecasting.
 \
 \
 This report will go over the problem formulation, the architectures of the models built, and their performance comparisons.
 We'll also talk about some architectures that inspired this experiment.
-The code & implementation details can be found in Jupyter notebooks in this repository.
-The Torch classes are also available in Python scripts, but keep in mind the implementations are tailored to this problem & dataset.
+The code & implementation details can be found in the Jupyter notebooks in `analysis`, and the scripts in `src`.
+The Torch classes are available in `src`, but keep in mind the implementations are tailored to this problem & dataset.

 ### Data overview
 The data [[1]](#1) consists of hourly, country-wide energy consumption values in Türkiye.
 The date range spans across five years, from January 1, 2018 to December 31, 2023.